An Update from Puja Parsons

-However, our involvement in the Geothermal Greenhouse Partnership’s Community Garden downtown, gave us a chance to keep gardening, while our private dome lay fallow.
-As Udgar valiantly sewed new seeds in our home garden, it was a joy to participate with others in the 42 ft Dome, downtown.
+However, our involvement in The Geothermal Greenhouse Partnership Community Garden downtown, gave us a chance to keep gardening, while our private dome lay fallow.
+As Udgar valiantly sowed new seeds in our home garden, it was a joy to participate with others in the 42 ft.
+Dome downtown.
 Geothermal Heating was a unique experience that challenged new choices in planting and maintenance.

 Evolving During Lockdown

 When “Lockdown” came from the COVID-19 Pandemic, providing fresh food for people out of work intensified our common purpose.
 It was a unifying moment.
 By the end of March, we were feeding the neighbors and the Food Banks with bags of produce from our home and two of the GGP domes.

 At home, the little shoots emerged from the seeds and frozen wizened plants.
 Watching our personal Growing Dome’s recovery from the freeze was a lesson in renewal.
 It helped us to remember that Nature heals if allowed and that letting go is as much of an art as succeeding in a goal.

 Practicing stepping back and stopping…pacing ourselves and counting on renewal, has meant being delighted by little things, and allowing ourselves to stay more in the moment.
 Our peace of mind, as we are grounded at home, allows us to explore our inner landscapes now.
 New creativity and discovery is emerging in us.
 Inner and outer landscapes are equally exciting.